the lighgh of Thunder (reworked)

 thorn of fear

-In a question about movement, wolves, when posed hypothetically,
+In a question about movement, wolves, when poised hypothetically,

 cannot get half-way to you, always, always more than half the way away from you